 - Ginger, Lemon & Black Pepper Tea: Start with either black tea or green tea as a base and add thin slices of ginger, a squeeze of lemon, and a couple of shakes of black pepper to the mix while it’s steeping.
 Add some vegan honey for a bit of sweetness.

 - Fire Cider: While not a hot drink in terms of temperature, the name—Fire Cider—says it all.
 Imbued with ginger, garlic, lemon, cayenne, and other medicinal items, including apple cider vinegar, fire cider is a great cure-all and immune booster.

 However nice hot drinks and soups are, sometimes we just want that run-of-the-mill spoonful of medicine to go down and make us feel better.
 For those times, we can make up a sugary sweet and thick syrup to take.

 - The Base: Onion (another fantastic cold medicine) and honey/liquid sweetener is the basic mixture we start with.
 Dice up an onion and pour a couple of tablespoons of natural sweetener over it.
 Let this sit overnight.

 - Natural Additives: Now that we know all the other ingredients that can help, we can infuse this mixture with them.
 Helpful herbs could be thyme and sage.

-While most of us turned to medicine, be they herbal or pharmaceutical, when we are already sick, the best remedy for a cough or cold is to stay prepared.
+While most of us turn to medicine, be it herbal or pharmaceutical, when we are already sick, the best remedy for a cough or cold is to stay prepared.
 Eating and drinking a healthy mix of these ingredients daily will provide some protection as the cold and flu season makes its return.